-Welcome to the Graduate School of the University of Connecticut, and to the Graduate Programs in Human Development and Family Studies (HDFS).
+Welcome to the Graduate School of the University of Connecticut, and to the Graduate Programs in Human Development and Family Sciences (HDFS).
 This Handbook is designed to provide you with basic information concerning what we have to offer, what you should expect of us, and what we expect of you.
 It is in your interest to read it carefully and to consult with your Major Advisor or the Associate Department Head for Graduate Studies about any unclear points.
-Students in the Marriage and Family Therapy (MFT) clinical program may also wish to direct questions to the Director of the clinical training program.
 We encourage you to ask questions as they arise, so that you can avoid unnecessary complications.